 I am not responsible for any damage you may cause to your printer by following this guide.
 You are doing this on your own responsibility.

 The configuration file shared in this article, is made for the stock Creality Ender 6.

-I have covered the FluiddPi installation in a previous article, so please follow it before continuing.
+I have covered the FluiddPi installation and the Mainsail OS installation in a previous article, so please follow it before continuing.
 This will ensure you have the same setup as I do which will make the entire process a bit easier.